|

 bit about The Doctor's school years, we do not know the age at which

-his formal education began, or the details of how he came to be
+their formal education began, or the details of how they came to be

 accepted at the Academy.
-His professors included Borusa, later a
+Their professors included Borusa, later a

 Chancellor and Lord President, who taught mathematics, telepathy,